aridder/zkc/README.md

-# Enhanced Privacy in Real Estate Transactions with RISC Zero zkVM and Verifiable Credentials
+# ZK Credential

-This is a project for the [ZK Hack Istanbul](https://www.zkistanbul.com/) hackathon.
+This is my submission for [ZK Hack Istanbul](https://www.zkistanbul.com/) hackathon.
+The project is a proof of concept.

-Thank you to the [RISC Zero](https://dev.risczero.com/) team for their support and guidance throughout the hackathon.

-Also, thank you to the [ZK Hack](https://zkhack.dev/) team for organizing this event.
-It was a great experience!
+ZK Credential is a project that explores the use of Verifiable Credentials in maintaining privacy leveraging Zero-Knowledge Proofs (ZKP) in real-world scenarios.

 ## Quick Start

-The host program reads the `data.json` file and passes the data to the guest.
+The host program reads mock data from `data.json` file and passes the data to the guests.
-This is where bid_size is set.
-You can change this to see if the program fails is set above the loan amount.

 First, make sure [rustup](https://rustup.rs/) is installed.
 The [`rust-toolchain.toml`][rust-toolchain] file will be used by `cargo` to